jemison-nlp-AnJeSt/github-NLP-project/README.md

 > - **Hypothesis 3 -**
 We have a theory that Ubuntu readme files may have more detail and length for new users.

-> - **Hypothesis 4-**
-Raspberry Pi will show up and be associated with Python language.

 ### Executive Summary - Conclusions & Next Steps
 Using the data, we found there were significant differences between the repos.
 Specifically in languages, README size, and unique words.